Serum albumin

 Serum albumin, often referred to simply as blood albumin, is an albumin (a type of globular protein) found in vertebrate blood.
 Human serum albumin is encoded by the ALB gene.
 Other mammalian forms, such as bovine serum albumin, are chemically similar.

 Serum albumin is produced by the liver, occurs dissolved in blood plasma and is the most abundant blood protein in mammals.
 Albumin is essential for maintaining the oncotic pressure needed for proper distribution of body fluids between blood vessels and body tissues; without albumin, the high pressure in the blood vessels would force more fluids out into the tissues.
 It also acts as a plasma carrier by non-specifically binding several hydrophobic steroid hormones and as a transport protein for hemin and fatty acids.
 Too much or too little circulating serum albumin may be harmful.
-Albumin in the urine usually denotes the presence of kidney disease.
-Occasionally albumin appears in the urine of normal persons following long periods of standing (postural albuminuria).

 Function

 Albumin functions primarily as a carrier protein for steroids, fatty acids, and thyroid hormones in the blood and plays a major role in stabilizing extracellular fluid volume by contributing to oncotic pressure (known also as colloid osmotic pressure) of plasma.

 Because smaller animals (for example rats) function at a lower blood pressure, they need less oncotic pressure to balance this, and thus need less albumin to maintain proper fluid distribution.

 As an anionic protein, albumin binds readily to calcium in blood serum and contributes greatly to plasma calcium levels.
 As such, in clinical applications it is necessary to adjust serum total calcium concentration upward or downward if hypoalbuminemia or hyperalbuminemia is present, respectively (measured serum total calcium decreases by 0.8 mg/dL per unit decrease in albumin concentration below 4 g/dL).